Monese personal customer Terms & Conditions (UK)

 To meet our legal and regulatory requirements, we might sometimes need to ask for more information about you (for example, if your spending increases).
 Make sure to give us this information quickly so that it doesn’t cause any issues with your Monese Account or our services.

-We’ve defined the terms used in this Agreement which can be found in section 9 below.
+We’ve defined the other terms used in this Agreement in section 9 below.

 Scope of this agreement

 This Agreement covers your use of your Monese Account, your Monese Card (if you choose to have one) and any related services provided by us.

 Monese Personal Account

 You can’t use your Monese Account for business purposes.
 Instead, you’ll need to read and agree to our Monese Business Terms to set up a business account for your company.

 When we receive a payment for your Monese Account, or you add money to it, we place the equivalent value of e-money in your Monese Account.
 We never lend your money to anyone else.